By Harvest ETFs

 The dividends paid by some of Canada’s largest companies are all the more appealing given the federal dividend tax credit, which can offer a tax break on dividends paid by taxable Canadian corporations.

-The case for Canada, therefore, seems relatively strong.
+The case for Canada seems relatively strong.
 Large-cap companies with dividend track records, often exposed to some defensive sectors.
 That’s a value proposition neatly encapsulated by the Harvest Canadian Equity Income Leaders ETF (HLIF:TSX).

 An ETF for Canadian leaders, dividends, and covered call options

 HLIF is an ETF designed to generate income and create the opportunity for returns from a portfolio of large-cap Canadian dividend payers.
 It holds 30 Canadian companies, screened by market cap and dividend payments.
-These are companies like Enbridge, Royal Bank, TELUS and Canadian Tire.
+These are companies like Enbridge, Royal Bank, and TELUS.
 They tend to have dominant market shares in their industries and a long track record of creating shareholder value.

-HLIF’s ability to monetize volatility, as well as its portfolio makeup, could also be attractive for investors expecting a recession in 2023.
-While every market is different, when fears of a recession rise sectors with stable demand and companies with large market shares tend to show defensive characteristics.
-HLIF’s tilt towards Financials, Energy and Utilities—the three largest subsectors in the ETF—and its focus on large-cap companies makes it an ETF to consider for investors who expect an economic downturn.
+HLIF’s ability portfolio makeup could also be attractive for investors anticipating interest rate cuts in 2024.
+Rate cuts encourage investment and have the potential to lure investors back into the arms of some of Canada’s top blue-chip equities.
+HLIF’s tilt towards Financials, Energy and Utilities—the three largest subsectors in the ETF—and its focus on large-cap companies makes it an ETF to consider for investors who expect the Bank of Canada (BoC) to move forward with rate cuts in 2024.

 Those seeking an even higher income yield could also consider the Harvest Canadian Equity Enhanced Income Leaders ETF (HLFE:TSX).
 That ETF invests directly in HLIF and applies a roughly 25% leverage component to generate a higher yield.
 You can learn about Harvest ETFs’ Enhanced Equity Income strategies here.